 From time to time, we have to push back on a suggested discount simply because we know the market won’t bear it.
 Rather than work with the same requirement again in a couple of months, we’d rather make sure we connect you with the right person the first time.

-At the end of the day, what I want to see is a client happy with the quality of the work being done and a candidate who’s happy with the role they’ve been placed in who’s got no reason to cut their time in role short.
-Each client could hire another person on their team for the same price as trying to re hire further down the line because they bought ‘cheap’.
-We always aim to supply candidates that are in you budget, however if we send candidates over the budget you have spoken about that is only because that is the minimum they would take to complete the role for you at a high standard and right the first time!
+At the end of the day, what I want to see is a client happy with the quality of the work being done and a candidate who’s happy with the role they’ve been placed in and who’s got no reason to cut their time in the role short.
+Each client could hire another person on their team for the same price as trying to re-hire further down the line because they bought ‘cheap’.
+We always aim to supply candidates that are within your budget, however, if we send candidates over the budget you have spoken about that is only because that is the minimum they would take to complete the role for you at a high standard and right the first time!

 If you have HRIS requirements coming up, don’t price yourself out.
 Get the right candidate the first time.

 Drop me and Matt a line.
 We’re looking forward to hearing from you.